 Space: Ample room for both you and your dog, with enough space to move around and room for food and gear.

-Stability: Tandem kayaks have moderate stability.
+Stability: Recreational tandem kayaks have moderate stability.

 Cons